mat-kubiak/Manual-ML/README.md

-# manual-mnist
+# Manual Machine Learning

-Written digit recognition network (+ various demos) trained without any ML framework (only Numpy + matplotlib for visualization)
+Written digit recognition network (+ various demos) trained using a DIY ML framework with API inspired by TensorFlow (only Numpy + matplotlib for visualization)

 ## Features